marxspawn/Star_Wars_Intro/README.md

 - There are 2 JavaScript functions.
     * The first is a pixel generator that randomly places stars at 3 levels moving at 3 different speeds to give the feeling of floating through space _(This is unlike any of the Star Wars crawlers, I did this for an added effect)_ .

     * The other uses a json-collection containing the first 8 Star Wars opening crawls.
-A random number is generated and then used to select which episode element to add inside the HTML when the page is loaded.
+A random number is generated and then used to select which episode element to add inside the HTML body each time the page is loaded.

 ### SVG